The MARS15-based FermiCORD code system for calculation of the accelerator-induced residual dose: Description of algorithm

 Given the horizontal coordinates of a point on the ceiling (which are chosen from a uniform distribution on the triangular region being sampled), this point is projected onto the north-south and east-west histograms.
 The depth profiles corresponding to the projections on each of the histograms were averaged to estimate the depth spectrum at the point of interest.
 (In the case that the relevant coordinate is outside the range of the histogram, the highest or lowest coordinate value of the histogram was used to obtain the profile.)
 The depth into the ceiling was sampled from this spectrum.

 While this method was originally written with the ceiling in mind, it can also be used to sample within the floor and walls.
 The penetration depth of radiation into the ceiling should be roughly the same as the penetration depth into the walls, so the ceiling histogram can also be used for sampling radiation emitted from the walls and floor.
-For determining the depth in regions with irregular orienation, the vector normal to the interior surface must be specified manually.
+For determining the depth in regions with irregular orientation, the vector normal to the interior surface must be specified manually.
+It is calculated and given to the user if one uses the ROOT geometry mode in MARS15.

 \paragraph{Other sampling techniques} The method that was used for the ceiling does not generalize to all regions.
 In particular, creating two-dimensional histograms assumed that the region was aligned with the coordinate axes and that the region had a relatively simple geometry.
 In practice, these assumptions may not hold for all regions of interest.